TritonDataCenter/rfd/rfd/0119/README.md

 need to inspect the destination IP address (which we can then use to find the UL3 information), whether we need to rewrite the VL2 information, and what VNET identifier to use.
 We will also need to change the source MAC address to match the special MAC address being used on the destination fabric network.
+This MAC address is assigned to the `"overlay_router"` IP address mentioned earlier.

 To help the SVP plugin, we will pass additional arguments to `create-overlay` (which currently come from booter):